nigatuwork/python/doc/fundamental.md

-Python fundamentals are the core building blocks you must understand before writing real-world programs.
-I’ll explain them clearly with simple examples so you can apply them immediately.
+Python fundamentals are the core building blocks.

 ---